jonescompneurolab/hnn-core/paper.md

 In practice, users learn how to study the multi-scale origin of ERPs and low frequency oscillations by first following the tutorials in the [HNN-GUI](https://hnn.brown.edu/tutorials/), and then recapitulating these tutorials in [HNN-core](https://jonescompneurolab.github.io/hnn-core/stable/auto_examples/index.html).
 The tutorials provide an interactive investigation that gives intuition on how exogenous drives and other parameters in the model impact the outputs of the simulations.
 From there, users can test hypotheses about what parameters or sets of parameters need to be adjusted to account for their recorded data by directly comparing simulation output to data.
 Automated parameter inference can be performed to optimize parameters to produce a close fit (i.e., small root mean squared error) to current source ERPs, and more advanced parameter inference methods are in development.

 HNN-core has minimal dependencies which allows for effortless installation using the pip Python installer.
 In addition to NumPy [@harris2020array], SciPy [@virtanen2020scipy], and Matplotlib [@hunter2007matplotlib] common in most libraries in the scientific Python stack, HNN-core uses NEURON [@hines1997neuron] for the cell and circuit modeling.
-Here, we demonstrate how the HNN-core interface can be used to quickly simulate and plot the net cortical dipole response to a brief exogenously evoked drive representing “feedforward” thalamocortical input.
-This input  (referred to as ‘evprox1’) effectively targets the proximal dendrites of the pyramidal neurons in L2/3 and L5, using the template neocortical model as in @jones2009quantitative.
+Here, we demonstrate how the HNN-core interface can be used to quickly simulate and plot the net cortical dipole response to a brief exogenously evoked drive representing “feedforward” thalamocortical input (\autoref{fig:fig1} right).
+This input  (referred to as ‘evprox1’) effectively targets the proximal dendrites of the pyramidal neurons in L2/3 and L5, using the template neocortical model as in @jones2009quantitative (\autoref{fig:fig1} left).
 Note that this simulation is not addressing a specific scientific question, and is simply an educational example.

 ```python
 from hnn_core import jones_2009_model, simulate_dipole